-Dentatorubral-pallidoluysian atrophy, commonly known as DRPLA, is a progressive brain disorder that causes involuntary movement disorders, mental and emotional problems, and a decline in thinking ability.
-The average age of onset of DRPLA is 30 years, but this condition can appear anytime from infancy to mid-adulthood.
+Dentatorubral-pallidoluysian atrophy, commonly known as DRPLA, is a progressive brain disorder.
+The average age of onset of DRPLA is 30 years, but this condition can appear anytime from infancy to adulthood.

 Frequency